toolness/security-adventure/README.md

 This is called a [Cross-Site Request Forgery][csrf] (CSRF) because it involves another site "forging" a request to your application and taking advantage of the ambient authority provided by cookies.
-Alas, your application has unwittingly become a [confused deputy][].
+In security parlance, your application has unwittingly become a [confused deputy][].

 This exploit can be protected against by requiring that every incoming request that changes your application's state (e.g. a POST request) also come with